 This conversation should uncover a few red flags.
 Might be the case where they simply have too much on their plate and need to delegate.
 Or maybe they’re unable to spend time on their most meaningful work due to constant interruptions or meetings, and need to block out some focused, ‘heads down’ time each day.

 Think of it like working out or dieting.
 First, you identify where your actions are going against your goals, and then you adjust and work towards it.

-3. Teach your team to plan and estimate their day better
+3. Teach your team to plan their day better

 No matter how quickly you think you will be able to finish a task, it’s going to take you longer than you think.